voidfiles/rumproarious.com/content/post/2010-05-28-published-an-article-on-the-yui-blog.markdown

 I just published an [article](https://web.archive.org/web/20100601091906/http://www.yuiblog.com/blog/2010/05/27/yui3-intro-to-offline/) on the YUI Blog.
-I have been working at
+I have been working at a Yahoo! for almost 3 years now.
-Yahoo! for almost 3 years now.
-1 year as an intern, more like an "intern", after about 3 months I just started working like a normal person, but was still in school so I had to be classified as an "intern".

 I have enjoyed more of my time at Yahoo, then not, and I think that Yahoo has a lot of really cool things going on.
 I have met some of the